marioparise/Paperback-Writer/README.md

 Paperback-Writer
 ================

-A simple eBook writing app built in Java.
+A simple eBook writing app built in Java or HTML5 (to be determined).

 ### Project Links